jooola/zabbix-matrix-webhook/README.md

 Invite the bot in the room you want the alerts to be send.

-In the room settings page, open the `Advanced` tab and retreive the `Internal room ID`:
+In the room settings page, open the `Advanced` tab and retrieve the `Internal room ID`:

 ![](docs/matrix_room_id1.png)